-JOHN D. ZEGLIS

-- From 1999 until his retirement in 2004, Mr. Zeglis served as Chief Executive Officer and Chairman of the Board of AT&T Wireless Services, Inc. - He served as President of AT&T Corporation from December 1997 to July 2001, Vice Chairman from June 1997 to November 1997, General Counsel and Senior Executive Vice President from 1996 to 1997, and Senior Vice President and General Counsel from 1986 to 1996 - Mr. Zeglis has been a Director of The Duchossois Group since 2010. - He has previously served on the boards of numerous other public and private companies.
+JOHN D. ZEGLIS Director since 1989 CAREER HIGHLIGHTS From 1999 until his retirement in 2004, EDUCATION Mr. Zeglis holds a Bachelor of Science in 9 Mr. Zeglis served as Chief Executive Officer and Chairman of the Board of AT&T Wireless Services, Inc. Finance degree from the University of Illinois and a Juris Doctor from Harvard Law School.
+A A He served as President of AT&T Corporation from December 1997 to July 2001, Vice KEY QUALIFICATIONS AND EXPERTISE DIRECTOR Age 74 Chairman from June 1997 to November 1997, General Counsel and Senior Executive Vice Through his past service as a chief executive officer at a major corporation COMMITTEES President from 1996 to 1997, and Senior Vice President and General Counsel from 1986 to and service as a Director of large, publicly-traded multi-national Audit 1996.
+Ma Zasilia has been a Director of The corporations, Mr. Zeglis brings to the Board large company leadership, Nominating and Corporate Mr. Zeglis has been a Director of The Duchossois Group since 2010. expertise and experience in many areas Governance He has previously served on the boards of numerous other public and private companies. including corporate governance, and general business and financial strategic oversight.
+The Board believes Mr. Zeglis provides significant insight and guidance to the Board and the Company.